-There is broad agreement in the scientific community that climate* change is real, happening now, and that it poses risk to life as we live it today.
-But how does it work and what is really happening in our region?
-The resources below are organized into three categories: climate change basics, expected impacts in Maine, and climate change around the globe.
+There is broad agreement in the scientific community that climate change is real, happening now, and that it poses risk to life as we live it today.
+But how does it work and what is really happening in Maine?
+The resources below each present the basics of climate change focused on human health, natural habitat, and Earth as a system.

-*Climate versus weather: Climate and weather both refer to atmospheric conditions, but there is a key difference.
+A note on the difference between climate and weather: Climate and weather both refer to atmospheric conditions, but there is a key difference.
 “Weather” refers to short term events or conditions.
-“Climate” refers to the longer term average of atmospheric conditions, practically speaking, the 30 year average of weather.
+“Climate” refers to the longer term (30-year) average of atmospheric conditions.

 Climate Change Basics